コンテンツにスキップ

 Official Instagram: https://www.instagram.com/thehakoneopenairmuseum/

-In the garden, which is modeled after the mansion of a European aristocrat, you can enjoy the atmosphere of a water city and a panoramic view of Owakudani at the same time.
-The "Corridor of Light" visible in the back right is a crystal glass arch measuring 9 meters high and approximately 10 meters long.
-Approximately 160,000 crystal glass beads sparkle in the sunlight.
+In the garden, designed to resemble a European aristocratic mansion, you can enjoy both the atmosphere of the water city and a panoramic view of Owakudani at the same time.
+The "Corridor of Light" visible in the back right is an arch made of crystal glass, 9 meters high and approximately 10 meters long.
+About 160,000 crystal glass pieces sparkle in the sunlight.

-This garden is home to seasonal plants, and in autumn you can enjoy silver grass made from crystal glass!
-Red dragonflies are also attracted to the sparkle of the crystal.
+This garden offers a variety of plants throughout the seasons, but in autumn, you can enjoy "pampas grass" made from crystal glass!
+Even red dragonflies are attracted to the sparkle of the crystal.

 The Hakone Glass Forest Museum will celebrate its 25th anniversary in 2021.
-Why not visit to commemorate this anniversary?
+Why not visit and commemorate this anniversary year?

 [Hakone Glass Forest Museum]